BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 information served from this source in the context of features from other institutions.

-This tutorial will enable you to understand how DAS functions, how you can find relevant DAS data sources and how you can view the data from these sources using different tools with their own strengths.
+This tutorial will enable you to understand how DAS servers function and how you can find relevant DAS data sources.

 Example DAS Reference Server – The UniProt DAS Reference Server
 ---------------------------------------------------------------